Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 Returning Thai national Yes Must prove 12+ consecutive months abroad

 The retirement visa O-A is straightforward to obtain as a Dutch national over 50 and is a common route to Thailand.
 It does not, however, qualify for the household goods duty-free exemption.
 If you are moving to Thailand on an O-A and you want to bring significant household contents, the economics change: import duties of 10–30% plus 7% VAT on the declared CIF value of everything in the shipment.
 For a 15 CBM shipment with CIF value of €20,000, that could generate €3,000–6,000+ in Thai import costs.
-This may still be worth it for specific items, but it changes what belongs in the container and what doesn’t.
+This may still be worth it for specific items, but it changes what belongs in the container and what does not.

 For those arriving on a Non-Immigrant B visa with a work permit, the exemption conditions: